converged-computing/operator-experiments/aws/lammps/hpc7g/run1/README.md

  - I've updated to Kubernetes 1.27 because 1.23 is a bit old at this point.

 For the last point, this means 8 nodes for the hpc6a and 12 nodes for the hpc7g (see table below for details).
+Note that the im4gn instance type (with 2 nodes) was just for testing EFA.

 - **Pricing** At the time of this writing, the cost for the hpc7g is ~$1.60/hour, so a cluster of size 8 will be $12.80/hour.
 I can't find the hpc6a prices (even in cloud-select API data) but I'm going to assume similar, so a size 12 cluster will be just a hair under $20.
+The im4gn instance type should only be used for small testing because it's almost $6 an hour!
-TLDR: I don't think I'm too concerned about prices, unless I accidentally left something on, which I _will not do_!
+TLDR: With the hpc* family images I don't think I'm too concerned about prices, unless I accidentally left something on, which I _will not do_!

 Note that the design here is different than our initial one that brought up a different MiniCluster each time.